Admission is highly selective and enrollment in the PA program is limited to 46 students.

 English Language Proficiency Policy

-A satisfactory command of the English language is required for admission to Pacific University. prior to admission.
-Please note that this requirement applies to all applicants, including resident aliens and citizens.
+A satisfactory command of the English language is required for admission to Pacific University, prior to admission.
+Please note that this requirement applies to all applicants if english is not their native language, including permanent residents and citizens.

 Valid Proof of English Language Proficiency